TommyDeNezza/HackathonProject2022/README.md

 # HackathonProject2022

 ## Goals:
-    Create a cookie clicker esc game that is mental health oriented.
+    Create a cookie clicker esque game that is mental health oriented.